 A few guidelines for good results

-For an overview of some common weed species visit Here
+For a overview of some common weed species visit the link below.

-For information of trials of Cut’n’Paste visit this link
+For information of trials of Cut’n’Paste visit the link below

-Or use this Link to the EPA summary Document for download:
+Or use this link to the summary Document for download https://docs.google.com/open?id=0BxMPkpdkStVbZzFRUC1IVkZublk

 This herbicide is often not effective against mosses (Woodfill 1999; Roberts and Ziegenhagen 1999; Newmaster et al. 1999) but does kill mosses in other cases (Newmaster et al. 1999).
 This chemical is absorbed through the leaves, becomes tightly bound to the soil, and is degraded by microbes.
 The failure of many common herbicides against mosses can be seen dramatically in some christmas tree plantations and other perennial crops where competing higher plants have been killed by herbicides, leaving a green carpet of mosses and other bryophytes.
 The situations in which glyphosate does or does not kill mosses remain unclear.